Skip to main content

 Cortisol, a key stress hormone, prepares the body for immediate action, but its prolonged elevation can lead to systemic imbalance.

 The body’s intricate system for managing stress involves a complex communication network known as the Hypothalamic-Pituitary-Adrenal (HPA) axis.
 When a stressor appears, the hypothalamus, a region in your brain, releases corticotropin-releasing hormone (CRH).
-This prompts the pituitary gland to secrete adrenocorticotropic hormone (ACTH), which then signals the to release cortisol.
+This prompts the pituitary gland to secrete adrenocorticotropic hormone (ACTH), which then signals the adrenal glands to release cortisol.
 This feedback loop is designed for short-term activation, allowing the body to return to a state of equilibrium once the stressor subsides.

 However, in our contemporary existence, stressors are frequently chronic rather than acute.
-The constant demands of work, financial pressures, relationship dynamics, and even environmental factors can keep the in a state of perpetual activation.
+The constant demands of work, financial pressures, relationship dynamics, and even environmental factors can keep the HPA axis in a state of perpetual activation.
 This sustained activation means cortisol levels remain elevated for extended periods, moving beyond its beneficial, acute role to become a source of systemic strain.
-Understanding this fundamental shift from adaptive response to chronic burden is the initial step in recognizing the path toward restoring physiological balance.

 What Happens When Cortisol Stays High?